microsoft/PowerToys/doc/releases/tests-checklist-template.md

    - [ ] verify Preview Pane doesn't show the preview for the PDF file
    * go to PowerToys repo and visit src\modules\previewpane\UnitTests-GcodePreviewHandler\HelperFiles
    - [ ] verify Preview Pane doesn't show the preview for the gcode file
+   * go to PowerToys repo and visit src\modules\previewpane\UnitTests-StlThumbnailProvider\HelperFiles
+   - [ ] verify Preview Pane doesn't show the preview for the stl file (a generated thumbnail would show when there's no preview)
+   * go to PowerToys repo and visit src\runner
+   - [ ] verify Preview Pane doesn't show the preview for source code files or that it's a default previewer instead of Monaco

 ## Image Resizer
 - [ ] Disable the Image Resizer and check that `Resize images` is absent in the context menu